Aryanreddy8/Booking-Analysis/README.md

-## Booking's Analysis
+## Customer Analysis
 ## Project Description:

-1.This project uses SQL to analyze the dataset of Customer Bookings.
+1.This project uses SQL to analyze the dataset of Customer .

 2.The goal of this project is to answer a set of questions about the store's business performance and help in its growth by making better decisions.